Mission and Vision

 The mission of the Thunder Bay River Center is to preserve, protect & interpret the Thunder Bay River Watershed.

 The River Center aims to promote the economic vitality & ecological integrity of the Thunder Bay River Watershed's five counties (Alcona, Alpena, Montmorency, Oscoda, Presque Isle) through education, research & environmental stewardship.
 It is the guardian of the Thunder Bay River Watershed, a center for research, an institute for environmental education, a showcase for green technology, & a hub for ecologically sustainable outdoor recreation.

-The Alpena Wildlife Sanctuary Board's original vision is to construct a state of the art, interpretive nature center that flawlessly provides STEAM (science, technology, education, art, and math) education for all ages.
+The Alpena Wildlife Sanctuary Board's original vision remains to construct a state of the art, interpretive nature center that flawlessly provides STEAM (science, technology, education, art, and math) education for all ages.
 It is vital that Northeast Michigan has a place that allows people of all ages to celebrate its industrial past and learn about how humans impact the local ecosystems.
-To that end, the board fostered the creation of the Thunder Bay River Center, Inc. whose board's role is to carry out the plan to build and sustain the River Center.
+To that end, the board fostered the creation of the 501(c)(3) Thunder Bay River Center, Inc. whose board's role is to carry out the plan to build and sustain the River Center.

 Together with its community partners, the Thunder Bay River Center will help people restore/preserve the healthy ecosystem of the Thunder Bay River Watershed.
 To do this, interactive exhibits involving water quality, dam placement/removal, invasive species control, promotion of native river fish & supporting food sources will lead the participant into the outdoor laboratory, Island Park & the Thunder Bay River itself.
 Many of Thunder Bay River Center's programs are guided by educational standards for science, technology, engineering, arts & math (STEAM)-tools desired by employers & needed by everyone in order to work & function.